Susanne Wenger

-who expatriated to Nigeria.
+who migrated to Nigeria.
 Her main focus was the Yoruba culture and she was successful in building an artist cooperative in Osogbo.
 She partnered with local artists in Osogbo to redevelop and redecorate the Osun Osogbo Sacred Grove with sculptures and carvings depicting the various activities of the Orishas.

 Wenger was a leading advocate for the preservation of the Osun Grove.
 Due to her efforts, the grove was made a national monument in 1965, and was later marked as a world heritage site.

 Early life and career

 Susanne Wenger was born in Graz, Austria.
 She is the daughter of an English and French high school teacher and a mother born to a high ranking Austro-Hungarian army officer.
 Wenger attended the School of Applied Arts in Graz in 1930, specializing in pottery.
 She later continued her studies, first at the Higher Graphical Federal Education and Research Institute and then at the Academy of Fine Arts Vienna alongside, among others, Herbert Boeckl.
 While at the academy, she learned the fresco technique and improved on her drawing skills.

 After the end of World War II, Wenger was an employee of the communist children's magazine Unsere Zeitung ("Our Newspaper").
 She designed the cover of the first edition.
 In 1947 she was invited by friends to co-found the Vienna Art Club.
 In Vienna, during and after the war, many of her works were experimental, drawing inspiration from spirituality; these works included surreal colored pencil drawings and surreal images difficult to decipher.

 In 1947, Wenger traveled to Italy, the trip was given to her as a prize for winning a poster competition.
 After her return, she found some success selling her works to an art dealer, Johann Egger, who also held works by Hans Arp, Paul Klee and Piet Mondrian.

 After living in Italy and Switzerland and upon the suggestion of Egger, in 1949 Wenger went to Paris, where she met her future husband, the linguist Ulli Beier.
 That same year, Beier was offered a position as a phoneticist in Ibadan, Nigeria.
 The position was only offered to a married lecturer, the couple who had given little consideration to marriage prior to the offer decided to get married in London and emigrated to Nigeria.
 At Ibadan, the new college was at the outskirt of the city and the predominantly British faculty rarely fraternized with their African students.
 The couple's reaction to the colonial setting was to move from Ibadan to the village of Ede the following year.
 In Nigeria, Wenger embraced parts of African arts and craft and engaged in adire textile art.